Battling disease in Salonika: the story of Nurse Alice Emily Linfield

 In 1917, Alice was sent on active service overseas to Salonika, sailing from Southampton on 19 April and arriving at Marseilles on 16 May.
 She was in charge of fifty nurses.
-They embarked from Marseilles on the Hospital Ship Goorka, arriving at Salonika on 22 May.
+They embarked from Marseilles on the hospital ship, HMHS Goorka, arriving at the port of Salonika on 22 May.

 The British continued to strengthen their forces and consolidate, and by 1916 they had an extra four infantry divisions.
 When Alice arrived in May 1917, some 600,000 French, British and Serbian troops were still fighting in areas infested with mosquitoes.
 Allie and the other nurses had little idea of the extreme conditions they would encounter.
 They lived in small tents, water was in short supply, and the winters were harsh and very cold, often with fierce winds blowing across the vast empty plains.